Battle of White Wolf Mountain: Aftermath

 After this, Cao Cao returned to the North China Plain after a particularly difficult withdrawal from Liucheng, where the coldness of early winter, shortage of food, and drought all took their toll on Cao Cao's men.
 Guo Jia, whose advice immensely helped Cao Cao's cause, and the former warlord Zhang Xiu were among those who perished during this campaign.
 Upon his return, Cao Cao rewarded and complimented the counsellors who had advised against the Wuhuan campaign earlier, acknowledging that the venture had been dangerous and risky and he had been blessed by fortune.
 Indeed, Liu Bei had tried to persuade Liu Biao to attack while Cao Cao was away in the north.
 However, as Guo Jia predicted, Liu Biao did not seize the opportunity, a decision that would ultimately doom his domain to ruling only the northern portion of Jing Province.
 He would later come to regret this decision.

 In December 207, at the bank of the Yi River (易水), the Wuhuan leaders Nanlou (難樓) and Pufulu (普富盧), who had not joined Tadun's ill-fated resistance, came to Cao Cao and offered their homage and congratulations, formally submitting to him.
 The Wuhuan who had surrendered were brought into China proper en masse, and their horsemen became known as the finest cavalry force in the empire.
 In Cao Cao's remaining years, the Wuhuan would not pose any danger to his domain, and although there were minor revolts in 216 and 218, they were both easily put down.

 With the death of Tadun and the Yuan brothers, Cao Cao's domination of northern China was now unchallenged.
 The success in the north brought Cao Cao tremendous prestige as he took the title of Imperial Chancellor in 208, and the secured northern frontiers allowed Cao Cao to focus his military attention against Liu Biao to the south in the same year.

 On the other hand, the Battle of White Wolf Mountain scattered the Wuhuan tribes, with remnants taking refuge in Manchuria, Goguryeo, and the western borders of Liaodong.
 As the years went by, these remnant Wuhuan tribes were eventually absorbed by the stronger powers nearby — some were assimilated by the Chinese, but most were incorporated into the Xianbei.
 The Battle of White Wolf Mountain was seen as the genesis point for the Wuhuan's decline, eventually destroying both their identity and ability to remain politically independent, and despite them continuing to exist under different names until the 10th century, the Wuhuan ceased to be viewed as an independent people of the northern frontiers of China.

+In popular culture

+The Battle of White Wolf Mountain is a playable level in both the 8th installment and the Origins reboot of Koei's Dynasty Warriors video game series.